raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ---

-## Coverting Nondeterministic to Deterministic Finite-State Recognizers
+## Converting Nondeterministic to Deterministic Finite-State Recognizers

 As noted, our procedure for joining two recognizers with ε-transitions can create nondeterministic finite-state automata ("NFAs").
 We wish to convert these NFAs to deterministic finite-state automata ("DFAs") so that we end up with a catenation algorithm that can take any two DFA recognizers and return a DFA recognizer for the catenation of the recognizers' languages.